3D scanning solutions

 Steering joint

-Steering joint • Space Spider
+Steering joint • Spider II

 This part has a cylindrical shape, which is difficult for any scanner.
 But we found an easier way to scan it.